Your Guide To Common Pests In El Centro, California

 Termites are referred to as “silent invaders,” as they can work for a long time without anyone noticing them.
 Termites tunnel into pieces of wood and feed on it from the inside out.
 It is usually only once their damage is extensive that the termite infestation is discovered.
 A subterranean termite infestation begins at ground level where they feed on structural wood behind walls, and below floors.
 Subterranean termites have high moisture needs and are initially attracted to water-damaged pieces of wood, however as the infestation develops, they will attack sound wood as well.

-For immediate pest control services, reach out to the friendly and dedicated professionals at Got Bugs? – Imperial County Pest Control today!
+For immediate home pest control and commercial pest control services, reach out to the friendly and dedicated professionals at Got Bugs? – Imperial County Pest Control today!